ceybers/excel-data-store/Notes/PatchNotes.md

 - [x] View History (Timelime) now updates when changing the selected cell.
 - [x] Pull action now checks if a column contains cells with formulas and prompts the user before overwriting them.
 - [x] BUG Fixed bug when trying to make more than one local column to the same column in the remote data store.
+- [x] BUG Fixed bug when Pushing data that is a number stored as a string incorrectly stores it as a number.

 ## v0.7.1-beta (2025/12/22)
 - [x] BUG Fixed bug with trying to Pull All or Pull Partial when the Worksheet was filtered or had hidden rows.
 - [x] BUG Fixed bug when the Remote store only had one Key in a Path.